ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 -- Transfer money between two accounts atomically transfer :: Account -> Account -> Int -> STM Bool transfer from to amount = do
+  -- These two individual transactions seamlessly
-  -- These two operations are contained within the same -- transaction (see the STM type in the signature). withdrawalSuccessful <- withdraw from amount if successful
+  -- compose into one larger transaction, guaranteeing -- consistency without any need to change the individual -- operations. withdrawalSuccessful <- withdraw from amount if successful
     then do